NoAvocadoThx/bokemon/README.md

 # Bokemon
-A demo of a 3D game
+A demo of a 3D FPS game.
+Mainly focusing on graphics.